aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 Basically, performance test launches two ec2 instance:

 1. An `collector instance` to install AWS Otel Collector, and CloudWatch Agent to collect the cpu/mem metrics.
-2. An `sample-app instance` to launch the sample app container and the mocked server containers, which sends and receives data.
+2. An `sample-app instance` to launch the sample app container and the mocked server containers, which sends and receives data, if you are sending data to the real endpoint, you can ignore the mock server container.

 ### Log into the collector instance